DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 3. **Combine filters strategically** - More specific filters reduce processing load
 4. **Use `includeSigs=false` and `includePubKeys=false`** for lighter responses
 5. **Tag filtering is more efficient than full-text search** for known categories
+6. **Exercise search requires resolution** - Use `resolveDepth=1` minimum for exercise filtering

 ## Advanced Features

 ### Tag Match Scoring
 When using the `tags` parameter, records automatically receive a score based on how many of the specified tags they match.
 This score can be used for sorting with `sortBy=tags:desc`.

+### Exercise Match Scoring
+When using the `exerciseNames` parameter with workout records, records receive:
+- **exerciseScore**: Combination of match ratio and order similarity (0-1 scale)
+- **exerciseMatchedCount**: Number of requested exercises found in the workout

+The scoring algorithm:
+1. Calculates the ratio of matched exercises to requested exercises
+2. Adds bonus points for exercises appearing in the same order as requested
+3. Automatically sorts by best matches first

 ### Reference Resolution
 The `resolveDepth` parameter controls how deeply the system follows references (drefs) to other records, providing rich, interconnected data.